alivardic/knucklebones-emulator/README.md

 | Used `typingInput()` and `input()` for text-based input. | Uses **Streamlit buttons** (`st.button`) for interaction.                      |
 | Used `print()` to display the board.                     | Uses `st.text()`, `st.write()`, and columns to show the board in the browser.  |
 | Animated typing effect with `typingPrint()`.             | No typing animation—Streamlit UI updates dynamically when buttons are pressed. |

 Game State Management
 | Original IDE Version                                                                    | Streamlit                                                                                                                                  |
 | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | Game state stored in **local variables** (`board`, `com_b`, etc.) inside `play_game()`. | Game state stored in **`st.session_state`**, so it **persists between button clicks** (Streamlit re-runs the script on every interaction). |
 | A `while` loop runs the entire game until it ends.                                      | **No game loop.** The app **re-runs from the top** on every button click, using session state to remember progress.                        |

 Player Interaction
 | Original IDE Version                                                    | Streamlit                                                                                            |
 | ----------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |
 | Dice is rolled inside `get_player_move()` before asking for a position. | Dice is rolled with a **"🎲 Roll Dice" button**.
 The roll is stored in `st.session_state.last_roll`. |
 | User inputs a position number.                                          | The board is rendered as **grid buttons**, and the player clicks the square they want.               |

+Other minor changes were made to the original IDE script to fit the needs of the Streamlit app, most of which can be summarized with the fact that the IDE version primarily depends on `for` and `while` loops, while the Streamlit app depends on session states to track computer and player moves.

+## App Link ⌯⌲
+The link to play the Streamlit Version of the emmulation can be found: Here